Strange Planet: Production

-At one stage it was planned that the film would be shot at the same time as another movie, Revolver which would be directed by Emma Kate Crogan while Stavros Kazantzidis would make Strange Planet.
-However, in the end Crogan directed Planet and Revolver was never made.
+At one stage it was planned that the film would be shot at the same time as another movie, Revolver which would be directed by Emma Kate Croghan while Stavros Kazantzidis would make Strange Planet.
+However, in the end Croghan directed Planet and Revolver was never made.

+The time lapse footage of the Sydney Harbour Bridge was shot by a cameraman who was permitted to climb the bridge without a harness and spend 12 hours there overnight.

+Dusty Springfield personally cleared the film's usage of her recording of "The Look of Love" only days before her death in March 1999.

 Reception

-The film was a commercial disappointment and as of 2019 Croghan has not directed another feature film.
+The film was well-received critically but a disappointment commercially that received little marketing attention.
+In 2005, Croghan told The Age:

+Croghan is yet to direct another feature film.